-People with anorexia typically starve themselves, even though they suffer terribly from hunger pains.
+People with anorexia typically starve themselves, even though they terribly suffer from hunger pains.
 One of the most frightening aspects of the disorder is that people with anorexia continue to think they are overweight even when they are bone-thin.
-For reasons not yet understood, they become terrified of gaining any weight.
+For reasons not yet understood, a person with this disorder becomes terrified of gaining any weight.

 Food and weight become obsessions.
 For some, the compulsiveness shows up in strange eating rituals or the refusal to eat in front of others.
 It is not uncommon for people with anorexia to collect recipes and prepare gourmet feasts for family and friends, but not partake in the meals themselves.
 They may adhere to strict exercise routines to keep off weight.
 Loss of monthly menstrual periods is typical in women with the disorder.
 Men with anorexia often become impotent.

 A person who suffers from this disorder is typically characterized by their refusal to maintain a body weight which is consistent with their build, age, and height.
 The minimum level of severity is based, for adults, on current body mass index (BMI) (see below) or, for children and adolescents, on BMI percentile.
 The ranges below are derived from World Health Organization categories for thinness in adults; for children and adolescents, corresponding BMI percentiles should be used.

 The individual usually experiences an intense and overwhelming fear of gaining weight or becoming fat.
 This fear, regardless of the person’s actual weight, will often continue even when the person is near death from starvation.
 It is related to a person’s poor self-image, which is also a symptom of this disorder.